bleutzinn/grav-plugin-add-page-by-form/README.md

 **Redirect to the new page**

-To show the new page to the user set the `redirect` action to the custom value `@self`:
+To show the new page to the user set the `redirect` action to the custom value `@self` or '@self-admin`.

+When using `redirect: '@self'` the page will be shown as a regular web page, for example:

 ```
     process: